 ASEA has grown and increased its ways to accomplish the original goals and vision.
 Currently, we are working to:

 - Help ministers to accomplish the call of God on their lives.
-This is accomplished through the provision of ordination for those trained by ` and by a fellowship of ministers.
+This is accomplished through the provision of ordination for those trained by ASEA and by a fellowship of ministers.

-- Evangelize the multitudes: This is accomplished through street evangelism, crusades, distribution of tracts and Bibles.
+- Evangelize the multitudes: This is accomplished through street evangelism, crusades, distribution of tracts and Bibles, and by the training of believers to fulfill the Great Commission to preach the Good News of Jesus Christ to the world.

-- Reach the Children: This is accomplished through evangelism outreaches, children’s Bible clubs and the ASEA Christian schools in the Philippines. ( SEED Program )
+- Reach the Children: This is accomplished through evangelism outreaches, children’s Bible clubs and the sponsorship of education in the Philippines and South Africa.

-Within the Philippines, ASEA has grown to include many “secondary purposes”.
+ASEA has grown to include many “secondary purposes.”
 Many of these are related to channeling donated funds to the many needs of a developing country.
-ASEA helps to meet the many needs in the Philippines through a medical clinic, a disaster relief team, and providing necessary funds in emergency situations.
+ASEA helps to meet the these types of needs in all countries where we are working.

 ASEA is governed by both an International Board of Directors and also on the local level by Boards based in the Philippines and in London, England.